YJIT - Yet Another Ruby JIT

 While YJIT options default to what we think would work well for most workloads, they might not necessarily be the best configuration for your application.
 This section covers tips on improving YJIT performance in case YJIT does not speed up your application in production.

-If you start Ruby with --yjit-stats, e.g. using an environment variable RUBYOPT=--yjit-stats, RubyVM::YJIT.runtime_stats[:ratio_in_yjit] shows the ratio of YJIT-executed instructions in %.
-Ideally, ratio_in_yjit should be as large as 99%, and increasing --yjit-exec-mem-size often helps improving ratio_in_yjit.
+If you start Ruby with --yjit-stats, e.g. using an environment variable RUBYOPT=--yjit-stats, RubyVM::YJIT.runtime_stats[:ratio_in_yjit] shows the percentage of total YARV instructions executed by YJIT as opposed to the CRuby interpreter.
+Ideally, ratio_in_yjit should be as large as 99%, and increasing --yjit-mem-size often helps improving ratio_in_yjit.

 Running workers as long as possible